 Adding Controls to Office Documents at Run Time

-You can add controls to a Microsoft Office Word document and Microsoft Office Excel workbook, and also remove them, at run time.
-Controls that you add to documents at run time are called dynamic controls.
-Starting in Visual Studio 2008 Service Pack 1 (SP1), you can add dynamic controls to documents and workbooks by using application-level add-ins.
+You can add controls to a Microsoft Office Word document and Microsoft Office Excel workbook at run time.
+You can also remove them at run time.
+Controls that you add or remove at run time are called dynamic controls.

 For a related video demonstration, see How Do I: Add Controls to a Document Surface at Runtime?.